Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Foundation Models for cps Evolution

-\textbf{Long-Term Maintenance and Compliance.} \glspl{cps} software must evolve to meet new regulations, security threats, and even hardware changes, but tracking and applying updates is often complex. \glspl{fm} can assist by analyzing compliance requirements, suggesting necessary updates, and automating documentation.
-Taking the example of a medical dispenser, an \gls{fm} can review and update software to comply with evolving healthcare standards while adapting to customized settings. \looseness=-1
+\glspl{cps} software must evolve to meet new regulations, security threats, and even hardware changes, but tracking and applying updates is often complex. \glspl{fm} can assist by analyzing compliance requirements, suggesting necessary updates, and automating documentation.
+Taking the example of a medical dispenser~\cite{sartaj2024modelbased}, an \gls{fm} can review and update software to comply with evolving healthcare standards while adapting to customized settings.
+Beyond healthcare, \glspl{fm} can be applied in other \gls{cps} domains: AVs can update related modules (e.g., perception) to meet safety certification standards, while industrial robots may need reconfiguration to satisfy both safety and ethical regulations.
+In all cases, \glspl{fm} reduce manual effort and improve traceability, thereby supporting maintainability, regulatory compliance, and trustworthiness of \gls{cps}. \looseness=-1